Last Updated on February 25, 2022 by Zwivel Team

-- Blackheads and whiteheads are mild forms of acne.
+- Blackheads/Open Comedones and Whiteheads/Closed Comedones are mild forms of acne.

 - They occur when oil and debris accumulate in pores.